costajob/app-servers/README.md

 The usage of small green threads allows GO to tolerate high loads of requests with very good latency.

 ##### Concurrency and parallelism
-GO runs natively on all of the cores: indeed it seems to be a little conservative compared to other parallel languages (Java, Elixir).
+GO runs natively on all of the cores: indeed it seems to be a little conservative on CPUs percentage usage.
-Memory consumption is really low (as expected).
+Memory consumption is also really good.

 ### Jetty
 To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container.